calavera/chaseonsoftware.com/content/page/about.md

 Tag came to us from [Happy Homes Animal Sanctuary][8] when he was 3 months old and he has given us quite the adventure.
 He loves to run in circles at full speed at the dog park, solve puppy puzzles and cuddle and nap with his pet Alligator.

-I'm a mobile web/front end developer at [Zappos.com][9].
+Until July 2015, I was a mobile web/front end developer at [Zappos.com][9].
 One of my favorite aspects of being a developer is partaking in discovering and building features that will wow our customers.
 My favorite quality about Zappos is that you're empowered to get involved in other things that you get excited about, so I also pursue other roles: educator, collision curator and mentor.

 Some of the languages I love to write are HTML, CSS, Javascript (front end and back end), Ruby and Markdown.
 If you want to get started in web development, I recommend trying the [Hour of Code Angry Birds tutorial][10].
 This is a great starting point for understanding what it actually means to be a programmer.
 It may feel basic at first, but the whole point is to get you excited about programming as a concept.